How To Jet Ski Ride from Parry Sound to Pointe Au Baril…

 Pick Your Day for Georgian Bay North Sea Doo Tour…

 Even the inland waters of Georgian Bay made me feel small on my 3-seater Sea-Doo.
 Everything here – water, shorelines, and landmass – seemed larger than life.
-The scenery was spectacular and on this sunny day, the waters were relatively calm, twinkling with highlights, as if some fairy princess had scattered handfuls of glitter to becalm the surface.
+The scenery was spectacular.
+And on this sunny day, the waters were relatively calm, twinkling with highlights.
+It was as if some fairy princess had scattered handfuls of glitter to becalm the surface for our jet ski ride.

 Georgian Bay North Bay Sea Doo Tour – Killbear to Ojibway…

-Once through the Parry Sound narrows, we avoided most waves by bearing to starboard and following the markers closer to shore.
+Once through the Parry Sound narrows, we avoided most waves on our Sea Doo ride by bearing to starboard and following the markers closer to shore.
 They took us behind several islands and into the Shebeshekong Channel.
 After a hard turn to port at its end, we soon emerged into the second, exposed-to-Georgian Bay section at the mouth of Shawanaga Inlet.
 But once into this Inlet, it was a straight run to the Middle Channel that leads to the Ojibway Club.

 Georgian Bay North Bay Sea Doo Tour – More Ojibway…

 It sneaks up on you.
-The Ojibway Club is tucked into the north side of a larger and same-named island, shielded from sight of the Middle Channel by a smaller islet.
-So one minute it’s not visible and the next, the Ojibway Club is suddenly revealed in all its astonishing glory, like an enchanted castle plunked into the middle of nowhere.
+The Ojibway Club is tucked into the north side of a larger and same-named island.
+Also, it’s shielded from sight of the Middle Channel by a smaller islet.
+So one minute it’s not visible.
+But the next, the Ojibway Club is suddenly revealed in all its astonishing glory, like an enchanted castle plunked into the middle of nowhere.
 What a hive of activity, with dozens of boats coming and going, and at least a hundred folks bustling about!

 After a leisurely lunch at the snack bar and a stroll around the Ojibway’s grounds and dockside shops, we retraced our course home.
-It was still mid-afternoon when we approached the Parry Sound narrows, and we figured it was too early to head back the way we had come.
-So we decided to circumnavigate Parry Island counter clockwise…
+It was still mid-afternoon when we approached the Parry Sound narrows.
+But we figured it was too early to head back the way we had come.
+So we decided to circumnavigate Parry Island counter clockwise to extend our jet ski ride…

 Georgian Bay North Bay Sea Doo Tour – Around Parry Island…

-What a great day’s ride!
-Even on this weekday, many other boaters and numerous shoreline cottages would have provided us with information or assistance if it had been needed.
-Consequently, we boated without a care and thoroughly enjoyed our Sea-Doo adventure.
+What a great day of jet ski riding!
+Even on this weekday, many other recreational boaters and numerous shoreline cottages would have provided us with information or assistance if it had been needed.
+Consequently, we boated without a care and thoroughly enjoyed our PWC adventure.
 As we cruised along at about 40 mph, I kept thinking about those voyageurs of old, paddling their guts out to traverse these same big waters.
-Believe me, Georgian Bay is a whole lot easier on a Sea-Doo!
+Believe me, Georgian Bay is a whole lot easier on a jet ski!

 Georgian Bay North Sea-Doo Tour Info…